kerimkaan/coinlist/README.md

 ## Flow

-It is get coin list from DynamoDB firstly, if not exist, get coin list from Coingecko API and save to DynamoDB.
+It gets coin list from DynamoDB firstly, if not exist, gets coin list from Coingecko API and save to DynamoDB.
-After that, it is get coin list from DynamoDB and return it.
+After that, it gets coin list from DynamoDB and return it.
 Then, the result is cached in CloudFront.

 ## Stack